vasquez98gaspar-ctrl/n8n-automation-workflow/README.md

 Automation workflows built with n8n to reduce repetitive manual tasks and improve operational efficiency.
+> Note: n8n subscription has lapsed.
+JavaScript logic
+> from the workflow is included for reference.
 ## Features
 - Automated multi-step workflows
 - Reduces manual repetitive tasks